StateVoicesNational/Spoke/docs/HOWTO_DEVELOPMENT_LOCAL_SETUP.md

 ## Getting started
 ---
-### Download Windows Subsytem for Linux
+### Operating System
+If your machine is using a Windows operating system, you will have to use Windows Subsystem for Linux (WSL).
+Otherwise, if you are using Linux based operating system, please conintue to the next steps!

-Windows Subsystem for Linux (WSL) allows users to run Linux enviroments and applications within Windows.
+WSL allows users to run Linux enviroments and applications within Windows.
 Further information can be found [here](https://learn.microsoft.com/en-us/windows/wsl/about).
 1. Download WLS in the CMD as Administrator
 - WSL comes in two flavors, WSL1 and WSL2.
 This will install WSL2, and is needed to run the application correctly.
 Look into this [document](https://learn.microsoft.com/en-us/windows/wsl/install) from Microsoft if you need to upgrade from WSL1.